1840 Democratic National Convention: Candidates

 Vice President Richard M. Johnson was not retained on the ticket, as he was largely seen as a liability in the 1836 election and had focused much of his time as vice president on his own economic affairs.
 Former president Andrew Jackson backed James K. Polk for the position of vice president, but Van Buren supported his vice president's renomination.
+Prior to the convention, several prominent Democrats sought the vice presidential nomination.
+Among them were Polk; Senator William R. King of Alabama; and Secretary of State John Forsyth of Georgia.
 The convention ultimately failed to nominate a running mate for Van Buren.
 Van Buren remains the only major party presidential nominee since the passage of the Twelfth Amendment to seek election without a running mate.
-Polk and Johnson would both receive electoral votes for vice president in the general election.
+Polk, Johnson, and Littleton Tazewell would all receive electoral votes for vice president in the general election.